Brian Moran (baseball): Seattle Mariners

 He was selected by the Toronto Blue Jays on December 12, 2013, in the 2013 Rule 5 draft and then traded to the Los Angeles Angels of Anaheim.
 On April 8, it was announced that Moran would undergo Tommy John surgery and would miss the entire 2014 season, meaning that Rule 5 restrictions will apply to him in 2015.
 The Angels returned him to the Mariners on October 30, 2014.
 He was selected in the Rule 5 draft in 2015 by the Cleveland Indians but again returned to the Mariners.

 Bridgeport Bluefish

 On April 7, 2016, Moran signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
+In 38 relief appearances for the Bluefish, Moran recorded a 3.12 ERA with 42 strikeouts across 34 2/3 innings of work.

 Atlanta Braves

 On August 10, 2016, the Atlanta Braves signed Moran to a minor league contract.

-Baltimore Orioles
+He made 6 appearances for the Triple–A Gwinnett Braves down the stretch, logging a 5.06 ERA with only one strikeout across 5 1/3 innings.

+Bridgeport Bluefish (second stint)

-At the 2016 Winter Meetings, the Baltimore Orioles selected Moran from the Braves in the minor league phase of the Rule 5 draft.
+At the 2016 Winter Meetings, on December 8, the Baltimore Orioles selected Moran from the Braves in the minor league phase of the Rule 5 draft.
+He was released by the Orioles organization prior to the season on April 1, 2017.

-Second stint with Bridgeport

-On April 11, 2017, Moran signed again with the Bridgeport Bluefish.
+On April 11, 2017, Moran signed again with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
+In 29 games out of the bullpen, he registered a 2.33 ERA with 33 strikeouts in 19 1/3 innings pitched.

 Los Angeles Dodgers

-He ended the season with the Tulsa Drillers in the Los Angeles Dodgers organization On November 1, 2017, Moran was drafted by the Sugar Land Skeeters in the Bridgeport Bluefish dispersal draft.
-On July 14, 2018, Moran was released by the Dodgers.
+On July 15, 2017, Moran signed a minor league contract with the Los Angeles Dodgers organization.
+He made 19 appearances for the Double–A Tulsa Drillers, and posted a stellar 1.89 ERA with 27 strikeouts in 19.0 innings of work.
+On November 1, Moran was drafted by the Sugar Land Skeeters in the Bridgeport Bluefish dispersal draft.

+Moran returned to Tulsa in 2018, also appearing in six games for the Triple–A Oklahoma City Dodgers.
+In 22 contests in Double–A, he accumulated a 3.71 ERA with 34 strikeouts and 3 saves across 26 2/3 innings of work.
+On July 14, 2018, Moran was released by the Dodgers organization.

 Colorado Rockies

 On July 15, 2018, Moran signed a minor league with the Colorado Rockies.
-He became a free agent after the season ended.
+In 19 games for the Double–A Hartford Yard Goats, he recorded a 2.42 ERA with 32 strikeouts across 22 1/3 innings of work.
+Moran became a free agent following the season on November 2.